UdayKrishnanCK/Automated-Traffic-Sign-Detection-and-Voice-Alert-System/README.md

 - **`models/`**: This directory contains the trained models used in the project.
   - **`best.pt`**: The YOLO model trained specifically for detecting traffic signs in video frames.
 This model scans each frame and identifies regions that likely contain traffic signs.
-  - **`best model.keras`**: The CNN model trained on the GTSRB (German Traffic Sign Recognition Benchmark) dataset.
+  - **`best_model_new.keras`**: The CNN model trained on the GTSRB (German Traffic Sign Recognition Benchmark) dataset.
 Once a sign is detected by the YOLO model, this CNN model classifies it into one of the 43 predefined traffic sign categories.

 - **`notebooks/`**: This directory contains the Jupyter notebook that includes the full codebase.
   - **`Automated Traffic Sign Detection and Voice Alert System1.ipynb`**: The notebook where all the code is implemented, including model loading, video capture, traffic sign detection, classification, and voice alert generation.